johnwargo/johnwargo-static-11ty/src/posts/2024/link-checker-utility.md

 I quickly built a command-line tool using information from the article and the linkinator package's documentation.
 Before long I had a full fledged link checker that met my specific needs.
 I called my link checker `link-checker` but since there is already a package with that name on npm, I had to add my npm username to the package name: [@johnwargo/link-checker](https://www.npmjs.com/package/@johnwargo/link-checker){target="_blank"}.

+{% sidebar "Validating Links On This Site" %}
+In my <a href="/posts/2024/validating-links/">next post</a>, I spend more time explaining how I used the two utilities to fix a lot of the links on this site.
+{% endsidebar %}

 The utility doesn't require any command-line parameters (which I like because I always forget them, especially for my own command-line tools) but does support a couple of them.
 What I like best of this utility is that it allows me to save the results to a file, enabling me to open it later in an editor and double-check the links the utility reported as broken.

 The reason for this is that many sites (like the [Adafruit Forums](https://forums.adafruit.com/){target="_blank"}) have a human checker in front of access, so for that site, and sites like it, the link checker fails on those URLs.
 Something like the [W3C Link Checker](https://validator.w3.org/checklink){target="_blank"} doesn't seem to have that problem.